 27th June 2016

-By taking advantage of the cloud, Microsoft ISV (independent software vendors) Partners can increase their margin through increased revenues and reduced infrastructure costs.
+By taking advantage of the cloud, Microsoft Azure ISV Partners (independent software vendors) can increase their margin through increased revenues and reduced infrastructure costs.
 It’s not all plain sailing through, there can be hidden challenges in a migration to Azure including rising costs due to higher than expected consumption, and a need for specialist technical skills.

 Microsoft Azure is designed to be flexible.
 The cloud platform technology was introduced commercially in 2010 and is now has the second largest market-share.
 From inception, it has been designed with business use in mind.
 Azure was developed to highlight security, scalability, and reliability making it ideal for hosting applications.